COULD THERE BE A LOST CIVILISATION WITHIN A HOLLOW EARTH?

 Distance does not exist for him; he can instantaneously bring assistance to worthy ones.
 His powerful light can destroy all darkness.
 His immeasurable riches are ready to aid all needy ones who offer to serve the cause of righteousness.
 He may even

 change the karma of human beings…” (ibid).
-It is believed by AOAS that an entrance into Shambhalla is located in at least one location in the Himalayas and that there are several other entrances located around the world.
+It is believed by AOAS that an entrance into Shambhala is located in at least one location in the Himalayas and that there are several other entrances located around the world.
 AOAS encourage you

 to learn more about Nicholas Roerich.